A–Z Series: Live

 The band embarked on a 4 date UK tour consisting of performances at Brighton Concorde 2 on 3 June, Portsmouth Wedgewood Rooms the following day and two dates at the London Bloomsbury Ballroom on 6 and 7 June 2009.
 At the performances they showcased new material, including "Space Shot", "True Love 1980" and "Return of White Rabbit".

 Most notably of the band's touring antics during the A–Z Series was their 2009 A–Z Tour.
 The tour consisted of 26 dates across the United Kingdom, with each tour location based around the alphabet, choosing towns, cities and villages which correspond with letters A–Z. The tour began in Aldershot and ended in Zennor, gaining significant press coverage because of its uniqueness.
-Planning the tour bassist Mark Hamilton told eastmagazine.co.uk that the band looked for alternatives to the usual places they would visit on tour; "We told our agent that we don't want to go to the cities we would usually hit on a regular tour.
+Planning the tour bassist Mark Hamilton told eastmagazine.co.uk that the band looked for alternatives to the usual places they would visit on tour:We told our agent that we don't want to go to the cities we would usually hit on a regular tour.
 Then he came back with a bunch of dates, but he had quite a lot of work to do on this.
-But that was good; it was good to make him actually work." going on to say "There were a number of venues we told him to change, saying, 'We usually play there, so get us something different".

-In 2009 the band also played dates in their native Ireland—Dublin and Belfast.
-It wasn't until March 2010 that the band began touring again, playing dates in Tokyo, Japan New York, USA and eventually onto a conventional UK tour circuit.
+But that was good; it was good to make him actually work. ...
+There were a number of venues we told him to change, saying, "We usually play there, so get us something different."In 2009 the band also played dates in their native Ireland—Dublin and Belfast.
+It was not until March 2010 that the band began touring again, playing dates in Tokyo, Japan New York, US and eventually onto a conventional UK tour circuit.

-The band announced a full UK tour soon after, scheduled from 13 May 2010 in Paris, France through Amsterdam in the Netherlands, Cologne, Hamburg, Munich, Stuttgart, Frankfurt am Main, Neuhausen ob Eck and Berlin in Germany, Oslo in Norway, Aarhus in Denmark, Vienna in Austria, Zurich in Switzerland, Brussels in Belgium and ending at Hurricane Festival in Scheeßel on 20 June 2010.
-Parts of this tour were rescheduled, however the majority of dates were completely canceled, with the band citing personal reasons for this decision which they did not take lightly.
+The band announced a full UK tour soon after, scheduled from 13 May 2010 in Paris, France, through Amsterdam in the Netherlands, Cologne, Hamburg, Munich, Stuttgart, Frankfurt am Main, Neuhausen ob Eck and Berlin in Germany, Oslo in Norway, Aarhus in Denmark, Vienna in Austria, Zurich in Switzerland, Brussels in Belgium and ending at Hurricane Festival in Scheeßel on 20 June 2010.
+Parts of this tour were rescheduled, but the majority of dates were completely canceled, with the band citing "personal reasons" for this decision which they "did not take lightly".

 After originally being rumored to be playing a number of dates with The Automatic, it was instead announced that Ash and We Are Scientists would be playing a number of co-headline shows in Australia.